Please meet with your Resident Assistant to discuss the room change process

 This rule states a student who uses his/her priority number to bring others into a suite (McClintock, Hurst, Foster, or McLendon, 2nd, 4th, 5th floors) may not move to another room on campus during the fall semester.
 In addition, commuter students may not choose to become a resident, use his/her lottery number to create a suite, and then decide to become a commuter again prior to the fall semester.
 If a student uses his/her number to bring others into a suite and then changes rooms out of the suite or, changes their status to a commuter they will be charged one-tenth of the cost of housing for the semester.

 The order of the Wait List is prioritized first by class and then in order by date received.
 The first day to put your name on the Wait List is April 1, 2019.
-Students may put their name on the Wait List for a single, or a room in another hall by completing a Wait List Form and returning it to the Residence Life and Housing Office located in EC, 138.
+Students may put their name on the Wait List for a single, or a room in another hall by completing a Wait List Form is available at housing.drew.edu.
 Those students on the list who will be seniors next year will be considered first, juniors will be given the next opportunity, and then sophomores.
 When a vacancy occurs, only requests on file are considered.
 It is to your advantage to submit a Wait List request before you leave for the summer.

 Please be aware if your roommate cancels during the academic year or during the summer, you will be assigned a new roommate or be reassigned to another room and roommate.
 It is wise, therefore, to discuss with your prospective room/suite mates their plans for the upcoming academic year.
 Residence Life reserves the right to consolidate vacancies.